KERTLES/Yelp-For-Movies/journals/matthew.md

 ## August 31, 2022
     Today, we adjusted the token verification system so that it actually checks if the user is authorized rather than just checking if a token is available or not.
 Also fixed some errors where the user profile updating would update the password in a way that wouldn't input it in the proper format.
 I also began work figuring out how to implement  React side tests.
 Finally, we managed to merge my branch into the main branch.

+## September 01, 2022
+    Today, I fixed some more errors with the log in system that the rest of my team noticed now that it has been pushed to the main branch.
+I also began further experimentations with react testing and managed to get two pyTests working on the Django side.
+Those two tests see if a list of accounts can be retrieved and if a new account can be created.
+It took a bit to figure out the formatting of the pytests, but I should now be able to create more relatively quickly.